|

 Lokris, Lokris Opuntia.
 Circa 356-338 BC.
 AR Tetradrachm (12.10

 g, 11h).
-Obv: Wreathed head of Persephone left, wearing triple pendant earring and necklace .
-Rev: Ajax advancing right, nude but for crested helmet, brandishing sword and shield on which is a griffin; arrow and spear below.
-Ex CNG auction 75 |
+Obv: Wreathed head of Persephone left, wearing triple pendant earring and necklace.
+Rev: Ajax advancing right, nude but for crested Corinthian helmet, holding sword and shield decorated with griffin; arrow and spear below.
+Ex ex: CNG auction 75, lot 168 |

 Wartenberg 12; SNG Copenhagen 43 (same obv. die) |